2016 Domaine Comte Abbatucci “Rouge Frais Impérial” Corsica, France

 About this Wine

-This wine is best served chilled – refrigerate it overnight then leave it out for about 30 minutes before drinking.
+This wine from Corsica is best served chilled – refrigerate it overnight then leave it out for about 30 minutes before drinking.
 I was not advised to decant – I certainly wish I had been.
 Unfortunately, my first experience was a bit disappointing – the nose was flat and a touch funky.
 The first sip was extremely metallic, no fruit, short uneven finish.
 But, given that there were no obvious major flaws (heat damage, TCA, etc.) as well as the recommendation it received, I pressed on.
 Sometimes you have to do that.
 Occasionally, the disappointment is warranted.
 Sometimes you wake up, try again, and it feels like Christmas morning.
 Thankfully, this was the latter! (and yes, I did taste again first thing in the morning!)

 I was rewarded with aromas of fragrant ripe red berries and purple flowers.
 The real treat was on the palate – juicy, red berries, cranberry, pomegranate, and a touch of peppery spice.
 It was bright with acidity with a pleasant tannic astringency.
 As is common from this grape, this is a lighter style of red wine.
 The color is so very intense that I was captivated by its inner glow.